albertz/MathExercisesJavaAppletBase/README.md

 This code was developed by Albert Zeyer for the Lehrstuhl A für Mathematik at the RWTH Aachen University.

 It was developed to implement Java Applets with Math exercises and demonstrations to include them on some [Ilias](http://www.ilias.de/) platform.
-All developed Java Applets can be seen online [here](http://www.matha.rwth-aachen.de/~ilias/jars/).
+All developed Java Applets can be seen online [here](http://www.matha.rwth-aachen.de/~ilias/jars/) (the most recent Applets [here](http://www.matha.rwth-aachen.de/~ilias/jars/Termumformungen%20in%20der%20Technik/Termumformungen%20in%20der%20Technik.html)).
 Each new Java Applet was a fork of the previous one and was extended by the newly needed functionality.
 Thus the code base has evolved into some sort of generic framework with a wide range of functions.

 This Git repository shows the full development history (always of the most-recent Applet).